 Often times these nodules will appear on the hands and the back of the elbows.
 However, some RA sufferers even develop nodules in their eyes.

 Blood tests revealing high levels of rheumatoid factor can sometimes signal that this particular symptom of rheumatoid arthritis is likely to occur.
-Rheumatoid factor can also show how aggressive this disease is likely to be, as can other blood test results related to your erythrocyte sedimentation rate (ESR) or c-reactive protein (CRP).
+The test for rheumatoid factor, in combination with tests that measure the degree of inflammation such as erythrocyte sedimentation rate (ESR) or c-reactive protein (CRP) can indicate how aggressive this disease is likely to be.

-Because RA inflammation causes the body to release enzymes that deteriorate cartilage and bone, the sooner it is diagnosed and treatment is sought, the less damage it can do over time.
+Because RA inflammation causes the body to release enzymes that damage cartilage and bone, the sooner it is diagnosed and treatment is sought, the less damage it can do over time.

 Increased sensitivity due to inflammation is called a flare-up and rheumatoid arthritis’ more severe symptoms are most often felt during this time.
 Flare-ups can also have different characteristics of pain and discomfort for different people, depending on how aggressively the immune system is working to attack healthy body cells.